 Fuel / electricity (the small piece everyone argues about)

 That number shifts dramatically with local electricity price.
-In low-cost states (WA, OR, ID), the EV saves ~$11,000.
-In California, it saves only $5,000.
-If you rely heavily on DC fast charging at $0.45/kWh, the EV might save nothing or slightly more than gas.
+In low-cost states (WA, OR, ID), the EV saves ~$10,000.
+In California, where electricity rates have continued climbing toward $0.30/kWh on average, the savings narrow to around $3,500.
+If you rely heavily on DC fast charging at $0.48/kWh, the EV may save nothing at all compared to a fuel-efficient gas car.

 Depreciation (the big piece almost nobody talks about)

-Over 10 years, gas cars bottom out slowly; EVs have been falling faster due to battery-tech improvement making older packs less desirable.
-This alone can add $5,000 to $8,000 to the EV's 10-year TCO — often canceling a meaningful chunk of the fuel savings.
+Over 10 years, gas cars bottom out slowly; EVs have continued depreciating faster due to rapid battery-tech improvements making older packs less desirable and ongoing price cuts from major manufacturers.
+This alone can add $6,000 to $9,000 to the EV's 10-year TCO — often canceling a meaningful chunk of the fuel savings.

 Maintenance (the reliable EV advantage)